grokify/ringcentral-sdk-csharp-simple/docs/installation/Xamarin-Android.md

 1. `PubnubMessaging.dll`
 1. `PubnubMessaging.dll.mdb`

-## Create New Xamarin iOS Solution with libraries
+## Create New Xamarin Android Solution with libraries

 Perform the following steps to load RingCentral and PubNub